 -An activity to share that addresses one or more of the learning objectives, or just something that you think works really well in you AP Bio class.
 This can be something you got from another teacher or online.

--Optional: a device that allows you to access the internet
+-Highly Recommended: a device that allows you to access the internet

 Kristi Sutton earned her undergraduate degree in Environmental and Forest Biology from the State University of New York College of Environmental Science and Forestry.
 After working in the environmental testing field for a short time she returned to school at Syracuse University where she was awarded a Master of Science in Science Teaching.
 Kristi has taught AP Biology, Freshman Biology and Leadership in the Bellevue School District for 21 years.
 In that time she has also coached the Debate Team, been a LINK coordinator, served as Science Department Head, been a mentor teacher and advised more clubs than she can remember.